 First, make sure that you’re calculating from your net salary – the amount you take home after tax.
 Then, you will want to deduct your fixed monthly costs, including the minimum amount you want to save per month, and further deduct it from here.
 The amount you have left is your discretionary income or the amount that is yours to spend without relying on borrowed credit.
 A good rule of thumb is to spend no more than 30 per cent of your net salary on rent.
 Having already deducted your fixed monthly costs from your net income, this should give you plenty of wiggle room and financial security.

 What’s the best location for you?

 The next thing to do is to pick a neighbourhood.
-You can download the DBS HomeConnect app, which allows you to compare different neighbourhoods in terms of nearby facilities and amenities, distance from the MRT, among other things.
+You can check out the DBS Property Marketplace, which allows you to compare listings in different neighbourhoods in terms of nearby facilities and amenities, distance from the MRT, among other things.

 You can also browse property listings on websites such as 99.co or Nestia to get an idea of what you’ll get for your money in different neighbourhoods.
 Generally speaking, it’s also a good idea to visit the area to get a feel of its vibe and culture.

 What kind of property do you want to stay in – and with whom?

 There are essentially three types of properties to choose from: a HDB flat, condominium or landed property.
 Depending on your budget and lifestyle considerations, the type of property could make a critical difference.

 Housemates are another factor.
 Would you prefer to live alone or with friends?
 Would you mind living with a stranger?
 For instance, if you could share a landed property with three friends at the cost of living alone in a HDB flat, which would you choose?